2021 Mercedes EQA: specs, price and release date

-The EQA was first previewed in the shape of the Mercedes Concept EQA (gallery below), revealed at the Frankfurt Motor Show in 2017.
+The EQA was first previewed in the shape of the Mercedes Concept EQA (gallery above), revealed at the Frankfurt Motor Show in 2017.
 Shown as an electric hatchback, the Concept promised up to 249 miles of range from a single charge.

 A selection of power outputs and battery sizes have been promised: the largest of these is expected to be over 60kWh, which will supply electricity to two motors, making a combined 268bhp.
 Mercedes says the EQA is "ready for rapid charging", but hasn’t yet confirmed what the hatchback’s maximum charging rate will be.
 It’s likely to be similar to the 110kW rate achieved by its EQC stablemate on a DC connection.